KDM-LAB/Evaluation-Framework-for-Personalized-Summarization/README.md

 ## II.
 Data Manipulation for Evaluation
 - Collect the model generated summaries and move it to "darsh" directory.
 - Run the dataset generation notebook to prepare the dataset for evaluation.
+- Place the news.tsv file in darsh directory

 ## III.
 Calculation of e-DINS<sub>sub</sub>